 Instructions

-- In a ramekin, place one whole garlic head (cut the top off), drizzle with olive oil, sprinkle with salt, cover with aluminum foil, and roast at 160°C (320°F) for 2 hours until buttery soft.
+- roast garlic In a ramekin, place one whole garlic head (cut the top off), drizzle with olive oil, sprinkle with salt, cover with aluminum foil, and roast at 160°C (320°F) for 2 hours until buttery soft.

-- In a mixing bowl, combine all-purpose flour, bread flour, sugar, milk powder, softened butter, salt, two egg yolks, and the yeast mixture.
+- dough In a mixing bowl, combine all-purpose flour, bread flour, sugar, milk powder, softened butter, salt, two egg yolks, and the yeast mixture.

-- Place the dough in a covered bowl and let it proof in a warm place (around 29°C or 85°F) for about 1 hour and 30 minutes, or until it doubles in size.
+- proof dough Place the dough in a covered bowl and let it proof in a warm place (around 29°C or 85°F) for about 1 hour and 30 minutes, or until it doubles in size.

-- Preheat the oven to 175°C (350°F), brush the rolls with egg wash, and bake for 20-25 minutes (check after 20 minutes).
+- bake Preheat the oven to 175°C (350°F), brush the rolls with egg wash, and bake for 20-25 minutes (check after 20 minutes).

-- Brush the baked rolls with the leftover garlic butter and sprinkle with chopped parsley before serving.
+- decorate Brush the baked rolls with the leftover garlic butter and sprinkle with chopped parsley before serving.

 Notes